Trade Show Booth – Modular Panels

 Modular trade show booths and displays have been around, and popular, for over 20 years.
 They used to be called folding panel displays, display panels, and trade show panel displays.
-The important word, and component, are the trade show wall panels that make these modular displays.
+The important word, and component, are the trade show booth walls that make these modular displays.

 The display panels used in trade show display panels started out made from plywood, but these days are primarily made from aluminum composites, di-bond, or other composite materials, typically based on a very lightweight honeycomb interior of some sort, covered by two very thin, rigid aluminum sheets.
-These wall panels are finished with either a molded plastic frame, or an aluminum frame.
+These trade show booth walls are finished with either a molded plastic frame, or an aluminum frame.
 The finish on the ends and sides can vary between manufacturers, with the inexpensive displays having exposed plastic or metal, and other designs electing to cover everything with fabric to provide a cleaner appearance.

 On the outside faces, trade show booth walls can be covered with a variety of finishes – the most common for trade shows is Velcro receptive fabric, but paint, printed graphics, 1,000s of different laminates, slat and grid wall, and a variety of other exterior surfaces are available.
 Often, a panel display will come with different finishes on front and back, either different colors of fabric on each side, or possibly fabric on one side and a graphic design on the other, or fabric and slat wall, etc. This offers two advantages; first, the trade show booth can be used with either side facing forward, providing two different looks, and second, it also allows the display panels to be used as a double-sided display.